xpack/arm-linux-files/HOW-TO-BUILD.md

 - `ubu16-armhf-hda.qcow2`

-For those who want to create this image themselves, below are the steps used:
+For those who want to create this image themselves, below are the steps used.
+To get a more recent kernel, select the HWE folder.

 ```console
 $ mkdir -p $HOME/Work/qemu-arm